AleksandarHaber/Model-Predictive-Control-Implementation-in-Python-1/README.md

 FIRST, READ THE LICENSE AT THE END OF THIS FILE

 In this repository, we post the Python codes that implement the MPC algorithm for linear systems.
-In the tutorial page given below we explain how to develop the MPC algorithm from scratch:
+In the tutorial page given below, we explain how to develop the MPC algorithm from scratch:

 https://aleksandarhaber.com/model-predictive-control-mpc-tutorial-1-unconstrained-formulation-derivation-and-implementation-in-python-from-scratch/